-During my honeymoon to Greece, I had a chance to visit the oldest known olive oil tree in the world.
-Most olive trees can live more than 500 years, but this one is an astounding 3000 years old!
-Given that Greeks consume 25 kg of olive oil per year — compared to 5 kg in North America — it got me thinking about the importance of these trees to their daily life.
+During my honeymoon to Greece I had the chance to visit the oldest-known olive oil tree in the world.
+Most olive trees can live more than 500 years, but this one is at least 2,000 years old!
+Given that Greeks consume 12.8 kilograms of olive oil per year — compared to four kilograms in North America — it got me thinking about the importance of these trees to their daily life.
 Greece's increased consumption of this healthy fat shows why the Mediterranean diet has been linked to a reduced risk of heart disease and lowered cancer risk for those who follow it.

-The antimicrobial properties in olives and olive oil help to combat the bacteria responsible for causing stomach ulcers.
+The antimicrobial properties in olives and olive oil may help to combat the bacteria responsible for causing stomach ulcers.
 Studies have shown their high levels of polyphenols protect against eight strains of ulcer-causing bacteria, three of which are resistant to some antibiotics.

 Olives contain a substantial amount of iron, a key factor in the formation of hemoglobin, the protein that carries oxygen throughout the body via the bloodstream.
 Iron also helps to build the enzymes responsible for regulating immune function and cognitive development.